Amazon's Alexa is the biggest challenge for brands since the internet

 Experts say companies should focus on voice search optimization.
 They need to ensure that their product descriptions are relevant and easily categorized, and match up with how people request those products on smart speakers.

 "If you search for Tide, you come up with about 10 to 15 different products and sizes.
-That is a minefield for a voice search," Franklin said.
+That is a minefield for a voice search," said OC&C associate partner John Franklin.

 He said companies should also narrow their product ranges so shoppers aren't confused with dozens of sizes and variations.
 And they should keep brand names short and memorable.
 Catchy names and tag lines will outweigh colorful packaging in the age of Alexa.